What Happens At A LASIK Consultation?

 Before choosing to have elective LASIK vision correction surgery, it is essential that you have a comprehensive eye exam and LASIK consultation.

-The eye exam may be performed separately by your family eye doctor, or both the exam and the LASIK consultation could be performed the same day by your LASIK surgeon or an eye doctor employed by the surgeon or the laser center.
+The eye exam may be performed separately by your family eye doctor, and your LASIK surgeon will repeat measurements that are important for the surgical decision making.
+Or your LASIK surgeon can perform your entire LASIK exam and consultation.
+It's also possible to get both the exam and consultation done on surgery day by your LASIK surgeon or an eye doctor employed by the surgeon or laser center.

 An analysis of your tear film will be performed to detect any possible dry eye problems and treat them prior to LASIK surgery to avoid dryness-related complications.

 Also, a close inspection of your eyelids will be performed to detect and treat any blepharitis that could increase your risk of LASIK complications.

 A simple test to determine your dominant eye also will be performed.
 This is especially important if you have presbyopia and are considering monovision LASIK so you have less need for reading glasses after surgery.

 During your LASIK consultation, the cost of LASIK will be explained, which depends on the type of LASIK technology used or recommended.
 Custom LASIK, for example, generally will cost more than a standard LASIK procedure.
 Many LASIK surgeons and laser surgery centers offer special financing to make all types of LASIK more affordable.

 If it is determined during your eye exam or pre-op consultation that you are not a good candidate for LASIK, your eye doctor might recommend an alternative vision correction procedure, such as PRK, refractive lens exchange or phakic IOL implantation.